rocketmlhq/rmldnn/docs/src/configuration.rst

 - **target_path**: Path to directory with training target samples.
 Required only for certain applications (e.g., segmentation)
 - **test_input_path**: Path to directory with test (evaluation) input samples.
 If not defined, the evaluation step is skipped.
 - **test_target_path**: Path to directory with test target samples.
 If omitted, inference runs without targets (loss is not computed).
+- **test_output_path**: Directory where inference results will be saved.
+Each output sample is stored as an HDF5 dataset inside this directory.
+If not defined, inferences are not saved.
 - **batch_size**: Number of training samples per mini-batch (default is 64).
 - **test_batch_size**: Number of test (evaluation) samples per mini-batch (default is 64).
 - **preload**: Whether samples will be read up-front from disk and loaded from memory during training/eval (default is *false*).